-12:40pm - 1:00pm: We have a second break, during which we line up outside to receive our lunch, which is usually ugali or rice with bean or vegetable stew.
-Our school gives each student one daily meal for free, to try and ensure that we all eat at least one nutritious meal each day.
+12:40pm - 1:00pm: We have a second break, during which we line up outside to receive our lunch, which is usually ugali or rice, with bean or vegetable stew.
+Our school gives each student a free lunch to try and ensure that most children have a nutritious meal every day.

 1:00pm - 2:00pm: After break, we have Science.
-Our teachers are unable to provide much individual support as they are so busy, so the students who don't understand the lesson tend to feel bored and sometimes misbehave, which can distract the other students.
+Our teachers are unable to provide much individual support as they are so busy, so the students that don't understand the lesson tend to feel bored and sometimes misbehave, which can distract the other students.